3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 Loops work almost exactly the same as JS, but use a slightly different syntax.

-What loops did you use or study this weekend?

-.map, .each, .reduce
+What are some different ways that you can loop in JavaScript?

 ### .each is going to be your go to